OBDS-Training/OBDS_Precourse_Setup/git_setup.md

 # Installing git on Windows 10

+The git source control manager software for windows comes with a linux terminal called git bash.
+The instructions below will install both git and git bash.

 - In your web browser, navigate to <https://git-scm.com/download/win>.
 - Click on `Click here to download manually`
 - Run the installer